seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

 $dns = $factory->createCached('8.8.8.8', $loop);
 {% endhighlight %}

-Then in a script where the same domain has to looked up several times:
+A script where the same domain has to looked up several times:

 {% highlight php %}
 <?php